-Before 1836, this outstanding City property on which the Pembroke City Hall stands, was Crown Land.
+Before 1836, this outstanding City property on which City Hall stands was Crown land.
 During 1836, Phoebe Rockwood acquired 200 acres of this land, which was located on the north side of Pembroke Street and bordered the Muskrat River.
 In 1838, Phoebe and Elizah Rockwood sold this parcel of 200 acres to John McDonald.
 Samuel and James McKay acquired the property from John McDonald in 1840.

 Four years later in 1844, after a number of transactions, Mr. John Supple became the sole owner.
 At his death in 1869, Mr. Supple's estate passed to his wife Esther Supple.

 In those early years in the Village of Pembroke this area was known as "The Supple Section".
 The present Mackay Street was then called Supple Lane which eventually led to the Old Supple Farm.

 According to the Registered Block A Plan of this Supple Section, numerous transactions took place in the mid-1800s until Mr. John W. Munro was contracted to build the Pembroke Post Office.
 Thomas Fuller, the designer of the library of parliament and the original centre block, was contracted as the architect.